simontarzi/oceanrace/README.md

-the dataviz json has been preset with a username "tsimon", therefore it has to be replaced with the exact username set in oceanrace_ingestion.py add mapbox token
+the dataviz json has been preset with a username "tsimon", therefore it has to be replaced with the exact username set in oceanrace_ingestion.py add mapbox token connection should be manually configured before uploading the dataviz json file to the correct CDW Hive.

 ## Output of spark job